shrutikahilale/shrutikahilale/README.md

 I'm Shrutika, a Student and a Developer!

 - 🔭 I’m currently working on my coding skills by doing a "100 days of Code" by #Talent Battle.
+- ⚡ I'm learning Javascript to enhance my web development skills.
 - 🌱 I've learned basic Flutter for app development.
-- ⚡ Fun fact: I don't procastinate 😄
+- 😄 Fun fact: I don't procastinate 😄
 <!--
 **shrutikahilale/shrutikahilale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.